-Doug focuses on public finance and municipal bond law, including federal, state and tribal tax and securities law issues.
+Doug is senior partner with decades of experience in public finance and municipal bond law, including federal, state and tribal tax and securities law issues.

 Doug serves as bond counsel for the State of Alaska, the Alaska Municipal Bond Bank Authority, Oregon Department of Transportation, the State of Oregon concerning the issuance of General Obligation Bonds for Higher Education and Oregon Health and Science University.
 Doug also serves as the primary lead bond counsel for the Oregon Facilities Authority on higher education, hospital and other conduit 501(c)(3) revenue bond issues.